 RULING: Technically, yes.
 Although conferences are meant to be brief meeting or teaching opportunities and substitutions should occur without causing long delays, either can be used for warm-ups for players already on the field if done in a way that does not delay play.
 Note, however, substitutes may not participate in on-field warm-ups and warm-up pitches are not allowed unless a request to an umpire is made and approved.

 A.R.
 6-14.
 After the pitcher completes their warm-up pitches, they throw once to an infielder at third base.
-Is this a violation and, if yes, why can't they throw to a base of their choice?
+Is this a violation?